Bev Stein

 Beverly "Bev" Stein is an activist, lawyer and politician from Oregon who served in various capacities in Portland, but who now lives in Tillamook.

+Biography

 Stein attended the University of California and the University of Wisconsin Law School before moving to Portland, where she helped found the New American Movement's Portland chapter.
+She later joined the Democratic Socialists of America.
 She was elected in 1988 as a Democrat to represent the 14th district of the Oregon House of Representatives, succeeding fellow Democrat Shirley Gold, who was making a (successful) run for the Oregon State Senate.
 Stein would remain in that position until she resigned on April 21, 1993 to seek election as chair of the Multnomah County Board.
 She was succeeded by fellow Democrat George Eighmey.

 Stein would win her race for board chair, and served eight years in that position.
 In 2002, she resigned to run for Governor of Oregon, losing in the Democratic primary election to eventual victor Ted Kulongoski.